livepeer/ui-kit/.changeset/neat-frogs-end.md

 '@livepeer/react-native': patch
 ---

-**Fix:** fixed properly closing the playback websocket when a new playback ID is passed into the Player.
+**Fix:** fixed random `Stream is offline` errors occurring on live stream playback, and reporting to websocket metrics.